TNRIS/InteractiveWaterPlan/README.md

 ## Building

-1. Install `bower` and `grunt` globally: `npm install -g bower grunt`
+1. Install `bower` and `gulp` globally: `npm install -g bower gulp`
 2. Navigate to `application/` and run `bower install` and `npm install`
-3. Now you should be able to use any of the `grunt` tasks defined in `Gruntfile.js`
+3. Now you should be able to use any of the `gulp` tasks defined in `gulpfile.js`

-`grunt serve` will launch express in dev mode and watch files in client/ and server/
+`gulpe` will launch express and watch files for changes

-`grunt serve:dist` will launch express in production mode

-`grunt build` will build deployable dist/ folder

-`grunt` will run tests and build deployable dist/ folder
+`gulp dist` will build the app for production

 ## Deploying